bbblucky/testable/README.md

-# Takehome for QA engineer position.

-*IMPORTANT: Fork this repository!*
+# Cucumber & Capybara Tests for teachable demo website
 ## Task

-We created a test school with a course that contains 4 lecture.
+The demo website has a test school with a course that contains 4 lecture.
-Your task is to write tests where you enroll in a course and complete it.
-We've setup Rspec and Cucumber in this repo.
-Feel free to choose one that fits you the best, or use any other e2e testing framework.
+The tests are focusing following function:
+- Sign up and log in
+- Enroll the course
+- Complete the course

 ## Setup

-Install dependencies for Rspec or Cucumber if you choose to use one of them:
 ```
 gem bundler install
 ```